¡All-Time Quarterback! (EP)

-¡All-Time Quarterback! was the first release of Ben Gibbard's solo project ¡All-Time Quarterback!.
+¡All-Time Quarterback! is the first release of Ben Gibbard's solo project ¡All-Time Quarterback!.
 A limited number of the CD EP was released on Elsinor Records.
 All of the tracks from this release were collected and re-released by Barsuk on 2002's ¡All-Time Quarterback! along with a number of tracks from The Envelope Sessions.
 The original CD EP release came with two inserts: one blue insert containing the lyrics and one orange insert with the credits.